jasonraimondi/ts-oauth2-server/docs/grants/client_credentials.md

 When applications request an access token to access their own resources, not on behalf of a user.

 ::: tip
-The client_credentials grant should only be used by clients that can hold a secret
+The client_credentials grant should only be used by clients that can hold a secret.
+No Browser or Native Mobile Apps should be using this grant.
 :::

 ### Flow